Designations Congruent with Things: Chapter 22

 The car chirps again.

-“I’ve met smarter cars than you,” Newton says, frowning into the air.
+“I’ve met smarter cars than you.”
+Newton frowns at the dashboard.
 “I’ve met them today.”

 “Stop disparaging my car,” Hermann says.